ankitpokhrel/alert.js/README.md

 Beautifully crafted responsive javascript alert boxes.

 ![Alert.js](http://ankitpokhrel.com.np/alert.js/img/alertjs.gif)

-This project is in its initial phase.
-We are continuously working on improvements to make this project better.
-Some of the cool features are still in development.

-So feel free to try and report any bug found.
-Pull requests, issues, and plugin recommendations are more than welcome!

 > This project is written in plain javascript and has no dependencies.

 ## Version